ashwathhalemane/developer-portfolio/README.md

 - Computational problem solving: Worked on various important data structures from linked list to graphs.
 - Foundations of Cryptography
 - Foundations of Cybersecurity: Worked on implementing RBAC for healthcare to detect insider threats using Prometheus client.
-- Foundations of big data: Worked on IMDB dataset to find associating mining rules, run complex queries to find insights.
+- Introduction of big data: Worked on huge IMDB dataset to find association rule mining, develop complex queries to find insights.
 - Web Services and Service Oriented Architecture: Preprocess the web service data and run the Service classification and Service Clustering algorithms in Python.
 - Foundations of computer vision: Projects discussed in detail below.
 - Foundation of computer graphics: Projects discussed in detail below.
-- Database System Implementation: Worked on H2 database and implemented new feature.
+- Database System Implementation: Worked on H2 database and implemented a new feature.
 - Foundations of Distributed Systems

 ***